vishvAsa/sanskrit/vyAkaraNam/goldman/01_Phonology.md

 c. additional sounds The following two sounds, although they frequently are the forms taken by certain consonants in certain environments, are not, themselves, consonants.
 Rather they generally are to be regarded as "colorations" of a preceding vowel.

   - 1. m anusvāra: This sound is realized by permitting the air used in the articulation of a preceding vowel to escape through the nose.
-If, however, the anusvāra is immediately followed by a sparsa consonant, it will be realized as the nasal belonging to the same varga as that consonant: e.g., vanam gacchati would be pronounced "vanañ gacchati."
+If, however, the anusvāra is immediately followed by a sparsa consonant, it will be realized as the nasal belonging to the same varga as that consonant: e.g., vanam gacchati would be pronounced "vanaṅ gacchati."
   - 2. h visarga: The visarga is an aspiration of a preceding vowel and is pronounced, almost like an echo, as an "h" followed by the short form of the preceding vowel.
 The samyukta vowels e ando will echo as themselves, respectively.
 After long samyukta vowels, the "echo" vowel will be the short form of the simple vowel corresponding in point of articulation to the samyukta vowel.
 Thus, for ai the "echo" will be i, while for au, the echo will be u.
 The following are some examples.
 Echo sounds are put in brackets. devah

 pronounced as deva(ha) devāh